plymouth historical society

 Go on a scavenger hunt of Plymouth Center!
 SCAVENGER HUNT on the Plymouth Green

-The inscriptions and symbols on the gravestones provide a timeline of early American history, giving us clues to what life was like in colonial Connecticut.
+The inscriptions and symbols on the gravestones provide clues to what life was like in colonial Connecticut.
 Learn about the French and Indian War, the Revolutionary War, and the little known story of the Tories, the American colonists who were loyal to their mother country of England.